sudhansh004/happybday/README.md

 # Happy Birthday on Arduino 🎂

 This small project demonstrates how to play the "Happy Birthday" tune using an Arduino and a passive buzzer, and a little fun display of colorful LEDs.
-It's a fun and simple way to explore Arduino's tone generation capabilities!
+It's a fun and simple way to explore Arduino's tone generation capabilities!.

 ## Components Used